mail4hafij/nextjs_iis_reverse_proxy_pm2_azure_pipeline/README.md

 6. Follow the build pipeline from the repo https://github.com/mail4hafij/nextjs_azure_devops_pipeline
 7. The build pipeline will create an artifact (let's say) which is ```next.zip```.
 8. Create a deployment group which points to the windows VM in preperation for the release pipeline in azure.
-9. In the release pipeline after the Deployment group job setup, add Command Line Script task with the following scripts
+9. In the release pipeline add two tasks

+   - ```Deployment group job``` - where we mention the deployment group which is the same as our iis server.

+   - ```Command Line Script``` - use the following script.
+In the advance settings, make sure to be in the same directory where the artifact is downloaded.

 ```
 call pm2 delete all